-U.S. crude and other products volume decreased by 14%.
-The decrease was primarily attributable to the decline in business with Logistics' largest U.S. trucking customer triggered by the termination of the injection station access agreement in November 2017.
-Trucking volume with other customers are gradually increasing, however not sufficiently yet to overcome the overall effect of the decline with the large customer.
+U.S. crude and other product hauling barrels decreased by 34% and 23%, respectively.
+The decrease was primarily attributable to the limited availability of drivers and the trucking fleet driven by higher competition for drivers as well as the relocation to other areas to service different operational requirements.
+The decrease was also driven by the decline in business with Logistics' largest U.S. trucking customer triggered by the notice of the Company's intention to terminate the injection station access agreement in November 2017.
+Trucking volume with other customers are gradually increasing, however are not yet sufficient to overcome the overall effect of the decline with the former largest customer.